randomvariations/nabu.cpm/cf_adapter_v2/roms/rev14/README.md

-# CP/M 3.0 for the NABU Personal Computer using a simple compact flash adapter
+# Revision 14 Boot ROM for the NABU Personal Computer using a compact flash adapter

 This repository contains a modified 4K rev14 ROM to look for the compact flash card and initialize it in 8-Bit mode using the v2 compact flash adapter.
 Once initialized, the first 512 bytes of the card is loaded to 0xC000 and a jump performed to it.